TangibleInc/template-system/elandel/readme.md

 ## Next

-The goal is a cross-platform **low-code template and content management system** that runs in the browser and server side.
+The goal is a **content management system** that runs in the browser and server side.
 Data sources are pluggable adaptors with a common interface: local storage in browser (origin private file system), WordPress (MySQL/MariaDB/SQLite), JavaScript runtimes (Node/Bun), API server in Go.

 This portability would allow features like: